Skip to main content

 • You will be directed to a confirmation screen, where you can review a summary of your purchase, along with "next steps", additional resources, and the update schedule for your virtual machine.

-16. To view the status of your newly created virtual machine, in the left-side navigation, click Infrastructure, click Virtual Machines, and then search for your newly created virtual machine.
+7. To view the status of your newly created virtual machine, in the left-nav, hover over Infrastructure, and under Compute, click Virtual Machines.
+Then search for your newly created virtual machine.

 After you create a virtual machine, Armor recommends that you: